For the impatient.

 Theory and Reality is a

-is a clear and thorough undergraduate textbook introduction
+clear and thorough undergraduate textbook introduction

 to the philosophy of science.